New to desert ferns? Learn these

 Notholaena

-Leaves dark green, narrow, bipinnate.
-Leaflets triangular to rectangular, leaflets and segments quite variable in shape, even on a signle leaf.
+lemmonii Leaves dark green, narrow, bipinnate.
+Leaflets triangular, segments variable in shape.
 Upper side of leaflets sparsely dotted with white mealy grains.
 Underside densely mealy white to pale yellow with prominent smooth brown veins, with no hairs or scales.
+Santa Cruz Valley, 6000-7000 feet, rare.
 SIMILAR SPECIES: N. grayi has longer leaflets and scattered hairs and/or scales on the veins on the underside of each leaflet.
 Astrolepis windhamii is scaly on the underside of the leaflets. |

 ![]() |